hpsaturn/canairio-docs/pages/en/fixed_stations_api_en.md

 [download influxdb backup](http://influxdb.canair.io:8080/data/)

-To restore the database, please untar the file and execute:
+To restore the database, please extract the file and execute:

 ```bash
 influxd restore -portable -db canairio <path-to-backup>
 ```

-(canairio database must not exist)
+(**Notes**: canairio database must not exist.
+The influxdb version that was use was: 1.11.8-2)

 ## Data visualization